JanHerca/urantiapedia/output/wikijs/en/article/606/Vol8_5.md

 ## Dear 6-0-6

 I was in communion with you when reading your article “On our Journey Inward”.
 Owing to the Book, we enjoy the experience of living an extraordinary adventure.
-With you, I say: let us improve our patience till we would wholeheartedly live our present, since “eternity is the everlasting now”. ([UB 118:1.1](/en/The_Urantia_Book/118#p1_1))
+With you, I say: let us improve our patience till we would wholeheartedly live our present, since “eternity is the everlasting now”. (<a id="a152_294"></a>[UB 118:1.1](/en/The_Urantia_Book/118#p1_1))

 Jacques Dupont, Recloses, France